generous-folks/react-course/README.md

 ## What you'll learn

 You will create a simple shopping app step by step.
-From the basic vanilla React example to a fully featured one with routing, global state management, lazy loading and so on.
+From the basic vanilla React example to a nicely featured one with routing, global state management, lazy loading and so on.
-It consists on a shared layout, a list of products, a product page and a shopping cart mostly.
+It consists on a shared layout, a list of products, a product page, a shopping cart and a checkout form mostly.

 We can't cover everything in this course, but we try to give a good overview of some common ways to build react apps.